 A “white label product” is produced by one company and sold under another company’s brand name.
 If you created a valuable mobile app with a good UX supported by top-notch code, you might resell it to other brands.
 Otherwise, you can resell the code as a framework, so that other companies can develop their own products on its base.

-This monetization model can be beneficial in case you have just created a product but have difficulties selling it under your brand.
+This specific app monetization model can be beneficial in case you have just created a product but have difficulties selling it under your brand.
 Another case is you have already exhausted it and would like to move on to a different project.

 The most profitable app marketers and developers carefully evaluate the pros and cons of each model to find the strategy that can meet their unique business needs.
 A good practice is to blend the app monetization models or use more than one at a time.
 It takes further creativity and courage to adapt and iterate on them as time passes, or to change them completely if needed.